danielfm/judgr/README.markdown

 To provide your own Porter Stemmer implementation:

-1. Implement the required functions in a namespace below `clj-thatfinger.stemmer`.
-Use `clj-thatfinger.brazilian-stemmer` as reference
-2. Change the `*stemmer-module*` var to point to your namespace
+First, implement the required functions in a namespace of your choice.
+Use `clj-thatfinger.brazilian-stemmer` as reference.
+Then, change the `*stemmer-module*` var to point to your namespace.

 ### Database integration